Garmin InReach Explorer+ Review: A Deep Dive

 Okay, let’s start digging in and see what the Explorer plus has to offer.

-If you need more accurate device, you going to have to pay a lot more money to get one.
+If you need a more accurate device, you going to have to pay a lot more money to get one.

 The Explorer+ is accurate down to about plus or minus 5m.
 This is pretty standard for most modern satellite navigation units.
 The only devices you will find giving pinpoint accuracy belong to the military and are therefore not available to us civilians, or like me ex-service personnel.